xhlim/acs/intl.en-US/Block Chain/Quick start.md

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/7392/2553_en-US.png)

     -   **Mount Point Type**: Select **VPC**.
-    -   **VPC**: Select the VPC used when creating the container cluster.
+    -   **VPC:** Select the VPC used when creating the container cluster.
     -   **VSwitch**: Select the VSwitch used when creating the container cluster.
     -   **Permission Group**: Select **VPC default permission group \(allow all\)**.
     -   Click **OK**.